 In the absence of genetic haemochromatosis and syste...

 Hepatic hydatid disease is a parasitic zoonosis caused by the Echinococcus tapeworm.
-In the liver, two agents are recognised as causing disease in the human:
+In the liver, two agents are recognised as causing disease in humans:

-For a general discussion, and for links to other system specific manifestations, p...
+For a general discussion, and for links to other system-specific manifestations, plea...